flutter/website/src/testing/code-debugging.md

 see [The performance overlay][] in
 [Profiling Flutter performance][].

-## Widget alignment grid
+## Add widget alignment grid

-You can programmatically overlay a
-[Material Design baseline grid][] on top of your app to help verify alignments by using the `debugShowMaterialGrid` argument in the
+To add an overlay to a [Material Design baseline grid][] on your app to help verify alignments, add the `debugShowMaterialGrid` argument in the [`MaterialApp` constructor][].
-[`MaterialApp` constructor][].

-In non-Material applications, you can achieve a similar effect by using a [`GridPaper`][] widget directly.
+To add an overlay to non-Material applications, add a [`GridPaper`][] widget.

 [Debugger]: {{site.url}}/tools/devtools/debugger
 [Debugging]: {{site.url}}/testing/debugging